 (iii) For a municipality, state, federal, or other public agency: either a principal executive officer or appropriate elected official.

-(B) A written proposal, acceptable to the department, describing how the permittee will bring the facility into compliance with the permit.
+(B) A written proposal, acceptable to DEQ, describing how the permittee will bring the facility into compliance with the permit.
 At a minimum, an acceptable proposal must include the following:

 (i) A detailed plan and time schedule for achieving compliance in the shortest practicable time;